 Pipes are susceptible to the cold, so you might want to insulate external pipes and internal ones in areas that aren’t heated, to stop them freezing in snowy and icy conditions.

 If roof tiles or slates are already damaged, they don’t stand much of a chance in extreme weather.
-Weak points will be compromised in heavy rain, wind, and snow, so check for signs of existing damage – one sign is broken debris on the ground.
+Weak points will be compromised in heavy rain, wind, and snow, so check for signs of existing damage – one of the main things to look out for is broken debris on the ground.

-You can get the roof inspected from ground level – some recommend that this happens once before the winter to prepare, and once after to assess if there’s been any damage.
+You can get the roof inspected from ground level – it’s often recommended that this happens once before the winter to prepare, and once after to assess if there’s been any damage.

 Check for debris in the guttering system, because if there’s a clog it won’t perform well.
 If necessary, you can call on professionals who can clear the guttering.

-Water damage is one of the biggest problems for landlords during adverse weather conditions, so check that your windows and doors are water tight.
+Water damage is one of the biggest problems for landlords during adverse weather conditions, so check the sealant around windows and doors to make sure they’re water tight.

 Water tanks can freeze, so if there’s one in the loft, the loft should be insulated to prevent this from happening.
-The tank can crack and split when it freezes, causing eventual leaks.
+The tank can crack and split when it freezes, causing eventual leaks and even flooding.

-It’s important that you or your letting agent stay in close contact with your tenants.
-Should the property be flooded, instruct your tenants to turn off the gas, if your property has gas, and electricity.
+During extreme weather conditions, you or your letting agent will need to stay in close contact with your tenants.
+If the property is flooded, instruct your tenants to turn off the gas and electricity.

-If a storm damages your property to the extent that your tenants have to move out, you’ll need to make arrangements with them about what happens next.
+If storm damage to the rental property means your tenants have to move out, you’ll need to make arrangements with them about what happens next.